The Home Front

 As superintendant of all freight operations in Cincinnati for the Southern Railway, Harker was expected to educate himself concerning the many operational problems involving three freight yards, a mass of trackage shared with other railways, an intricate and demanding schedule, and floods that occurred almost annually.
 Some men would have been daunted, but Harker had barely raised an eyebrow.

 In his new position he still paid more attention to sales than to anything else, but he had been sagacious enough to choose an assistant, Joe Loomis, whose experience was entirely in operations.
-Even so, when things went badly, he had a tendency to treat Loomis as if he had been an angry customer.
+Even so, when things went badly, he had a tendency to treat Loomis as if were an angry customer.

-There were, at the back of Harker's mind, some disquieting messages that had been addressed to him.
+There were, at the back of Harker's mind, some disquieting messages from Southern headquarters that had been addressed to him.
 They concerned certain missing shipments that no one had been able to trace.
 He was instructed to personally take charge of a search for them.

 Harker didn't like the tone of those instructions.
 However, until now, he had intended to show them to Loomis and have him find what was missing.
 The shipments were contained in some dozen cars, probably tucked away on one of the yard tracks.
 But now it was out of the question.
 Loomis was too upset already.
 If he knew about those telegrams, he might fly entirely off the handle.